asherikov/ariles/README.md

 * `graphviz` dot files for diagram generation:
   <https://asherikov.github.io/ariles/2/group__graphviz.html>

-* `ROS2` parameters, via standard `rclcpp` lib:
+* `ROS2` parameters, via `rclcpp` lib:
   <https://asherikov.github.io/ariles/2/group__ros2param.html> `ROS2`
-  parameters is not designed to fully reflect yaml structure as explained here
+  parameters are not designed to fully reflect yaml structure as explained here
   <https://github.com/ros2/rcl/issues/463>, so while `ariles` can dump and read
   anything, there are certain workarounds in place that are described in more details in the `ROS2` demo [`./tests/api_v2/demo_api_v2_ros2.cpp`]